alchemy-fr/phrasea/README.md

 docker-compose up -d
 ```

-### Shared bundles
+### Shared libraries

-Back applications share some bundles (stored in this repository).
+Back applications share some librairies/bundles (stored in this repository).
 Because symlinking does not work outside a Docker container, we need to copy the bundles in the volume of the container.
 When modifying a local bundle, we need to keep it synced with: